heisenware/vrpc-hpp/examples/02-bar/README.md

 > inserts tabs and not spaces (as Makefiles need tabs).

-Try it by simply running the executable in an all-default setting (using the vrpc.io broker and the free `public.vrpc` domain):
+Try it by simply running the executable in an all-default setting (using the free vrpc.io broker and the default `vrpc` domain):

 ```bash
 ./vrpc-bar-agent